-The Bank purchases non-prime uninsured mortgages from a third party.
-The credit quality of these mortgages is consistent with the Bank's RFA Alternative loans.
+The Bank purchases non-prime uninsured mortgages from a Third Party approved lender.
+The credit quality of these mortgages is consistent with the Bank's single-family originated loans.
 The Bank mitigates its credit risk by reviewing the original underwriting documents to ensure that the credit quality is aligned with the Bank's risk appetite.
-Additionally, the purchase agreement allows the Bank to put back within a specified time frame, mortgages that do not conform with the Bank's credit standards.
+Additionally, the purchase agreement allows the Bank to sell back, within a specified time frame, residential mortgages that do not conform with the Bank's credit standards.
 To date the Bank has not incurred any losses on these purchases.

-In Q1 2020, the Bank also began purchasing prime insured open mortgages from a third party.
-Although insured against credit losses, the Bank mitigates its credit risk in a similar manner that is described above for non-prime uninsured mortgages.
+In Q1 2020, the Bank also began purchasing prime insured open mortgages from an approved Third Party.
+Although insured against credit losses, the Bank mitigates its credit risk by completing quarterly reviews of originate documentation on a sample basis.

-In addition to third-party originated mortgage purchases, the bank also repurchases renewed prime loans out of previously securitized NHA MBS pools.
+In addition to Third-Party originated mortgage purchases, the bank also repurchases renewed prime loans out of previously securitized NHA MBS pools.
 These loans are held on the Bank's balance sheet with the intention of selling.
 The Bank considers the credit risk on these mortgages to be minimal.

-Managing and monitoring credt risk
+Managing and monitoring credit risk

-The Bank manages credit risk through its Risk Committee ("RC"), Construction Credit Committee ("CCC") and Business Lines Committee ("BLC").
-The ERM Committee meets quarterly while the BLC and RC meet monthly to review risk factors in the Bank's lending portfolios.
-The CCC meets weekly to manage new construction credit submissions and the overall portfolio.
-Adjustments to the Bank's lending policies are recommended for approval at these meetings and presented to the Board and ERMC for final approval.
+The Bank manages credit risk through its Risk and Governance Committee ("RGC"), Construction Credit Committee ("CCC") and Business Lines Committee ("BLC").
+The BLC and RGC meet monthly to review risk factors in the Bank's lending portfolios.
+The CCC meets weekly to manage new construction credit submissions and the overall portfolio quality trends.
+Adjustments to the Bank's lending policies are recommended to ERMC for approval and are presented to the Board for final approval.

-The Bank mitigates its credit risk on the mortgages that it underwrites by operating within detailed Board-approved lending and credit policies, management standards, and underwriting procedures in compliance with OSFI's B-20 Guideline.
-These policies and procedures take into consideration such key factors as credit quality, loan-to-value ratio, down payment, debt service ratio, income sustainability, and property location.
-Underwriting includes application of a due diligence process to each mortgage with oversight from an experienced management team.
-All mortgage applications are evaluated and assessed against risk criteria, and additional independent quality assurance procedures are performed on a significant percentage of mortgage files prior to funding.
+The Bank mitigates its credit risk on the mortgages that it underwrites by operating within detailed Board-approved lending credit policies, management standards, and underwriting procedures in compliance with OSFI's B-20 Guideline.
+These policies and procedures take into consideration such key factors as credit quality, loan-to-value ratio, down payment, debt service ratio, income sustainability, property value assessment and location.
+Underwriting includes application of a due diligence process to each mortgage underwritten, with oversight from an experienced management team.
+All mortgage applications are evaluated and assessed against risk criteria, and additional quality control and independent asset quality procedures are performed on a significant percentage of mortgage files prior to funding.
 Post-funding reviews are also conducted to provide continuous feedback and monitoring of mortgage credit quality.

-The Bank's mortgage origination, underwriting and quality assurance processes and controls are designed to provide a high level of assurance that the mortgages it originates comply with all underwriting requirements and do not contain misrepresentations or errors that would increase credit risk beyond the Bank's tolerance.
-However, there is no absolute assurance that certain employees, brokers or borrowers will not inadvertently or deliberately violate the Bank's underwriting or other policies or misrepresent information in the mortgage application.
-Even with reasonable and prudent controls in place, these risks cannot be fully mitigated or eliminated and therefore the practices and processes continue to be evaluated and improved as required.
+The Bank's mortgage origination, underwriting and asset quality processes and controls are designed to provide a high level of assurance that the mortgages it originates comply with the Bank policies, underwriting requirements and mitigates misrepresentations or errors that would increase credit risk beyond the Bank's tolerance.
+However, there is no absolute assurance that an employee, approved broker or borrower will not inadvertently or deliberately violate the Bank's underwriting or other policies or misrepresent information in the mortgage application.
+With reasonable and prudent controls in place, these risks can be mitigated, however not fully eliminated.
+Therefore, the practices and processes continue to be evaluated and improved as required.

 The Bank reviews the credit performance and credit quality of its mortgage portfolios on an ongoing basis and performs stress testing that includes scenarios based on adverse economic events.
 These scenarios include combinations of increasing unemployment, increasing interest rates and a decline in real-estate values, as well as specific operational and reputational stress tests.
-Generally, mortgage defaults are correlated to increases in unemployment rates, and in an economic downturn the Bank would expect an increase in mortgage defaults and losses on uninsured mortgages associated with declining real estate values.
+Generally, mortgage defaults are correlated to increases in unemployment rates (job losses), and in a local economic downturn the Bank would expect an increase in mortgage defaults and losses on uninsured mortgages associated with declining real estate values.